Jahan Shah: Reign

 Upon the death of the Timurid ruler Shah Rukh in 1447, Jahan Shah became an independent ruler of the Qara Qoyunlu, and started to use the titles of sultan and khan.
 At the same time, the Timurid Empire took advantage of the struggles among the Turkoman princes and captured the cities of Sultaniya and Qazvin.
 Peace was made when Sultan Muhammad bin Baysonqor was married to a daughter of Jahan Shah.
 However, he retook lands he lost from Mirza Babur.

+In 1452-1453, Jahan Shah seized the opportunity of the death of Sultan Muhammad bin Baysonqor, Timurid Governor of Fars, to further expand East and South, taking Savah, Qumm, Isfahan, Shiraz and Yazd.
+He was seconded by his son Pīr Būdāq, who became governor of Shiraz.

-He appointed his son Pirbudag to govern Isfahan in 1452.
-In the summer of 1458, he advanced as far as Herat, but had to turn back soon because of a revolt by his son Hasan Ali and also because Abu Said's march on Tabriz.
+In the summer of 1458, Jahan Shah advanced as far as Herat, leading to the occupation of Herat for six months, but finally had to turn back because of a revolt by his son Hasan Ali and also because Abu Said's march on Tabriz.

 Hasan Ali was kept in Maku prison for a while for his rebellious nature.
 He was defeated in winter 1458.
 But this time, his son Pirbudag rebelled, who was soon joined by Hasan Ali in Fars.
 However, he was spared at the request of his mother and replaced by Mirza Yusuf, another son of Jahan Shah.
 Pirbudag was sent to govern Baghdad, his other sons Qasim beg was assigned to Kerman with Hasan Ali being imprisoned again.
 However, Pirbudag again rebelled, now controlling Baghdad.
 He was defeated in 1464 and was executed by Mirza Muhammad.

 Conflict with the Aq Qoyunlu

 Conflict with Jahangir

 From around 1447 Jahan Shah was involved in a struggle against the Ak Koyunlu who had always been sworn enemies of the Qara Qoyunlu.
 First of these battles happened when Alvand Mirza rebelled and fled to Jahangir, chief of Ak Koyunlu.
 Jahan Shah demanded his rebellious nephew, but Jahangir refused to hand him over.
-Jahan Shah invaded Erzincan and sent his commander - Rustem beg to subdue Jahangir.
+Jahan Shah invaded Erzincan and sent his commander – Rustem beg to subdue Jahangir.
 Hopeless Jahangir sent his mother Sara Khatun to Mamluk Egypt while Jahan Shah started to support his half-brother Sheikh Hasan.
 While Sheikh Hasan was killed by Uzun Hasan, brother of Jahangir; Jahan Shah hasted to offer peace to Ak Koyunlu, in return to accept their submission.
 Jahangir accepted and also wed his daughter to Mirza Muhammad.